-Students must pass either ENG 201 or 202 (World Literature I or II) in area C, or they must successfully complete HIS 111 or 113 (World Civilization I or II) in the AA or AS degree program.
+Students must pass either ENG 201 or 202 (World Literature I or II) in area C, or they must successfully complete HIS 111 or 113 (World Civilization I or II) as the Social Science Elective.

 Problem Solving Competency

 Students must pass at least one lab science course in area D. An additional mathematics, technology, or science elective is also required in Area D. AA and AS degree programs require successful completion of a second laboratory science.